Shal96/SpeechtoText/README.md

 # SpeechtoText
-This project focuses on voice to text recognition.
+This challenge focuses on voice to text recognition.
 Provided was the list of 25 words(medical terms) and goal is to recognize these words in text.